Growing Butterfly Bush (Buddleia) | Awesome Perennial For Your Backyard

 The seed starts readily and easily with a soil temperature of 70F, and a small plant started in January will give a small bloom the first year in the fall (if grown in fertile soils).
 Named plants can be easily started using regular tender tip cuttings.

-Once the cuttings have rooted, transplant into larger pots and do not overwater; they have a tendency to rot quickly if overwatered.
+Once the cuttings have rooted, transplant them into larger pots and do not overwater; they have a tendency to rot quickly if overwatered.

 Commonly available varieties include:

 var. nanhoensis – Compact form (4′-8′ tall).
-Hybrids include ‘Nanho Alba,’ ‘Nanho Blue,’ and ‘Nanho Purple,’ ‘Black Knight’ has dark purple flowers and is slightly more cold hardy than the species.
+Hybrids include ‘Nanho Alba,’ ‘Nanho Blue,’ and ‘Nanho Purple,’ ‘Black Knight’ has dark purple flowers and is slightly more cold-hardy than the species.

 ‘Dartmoor’ – branched flowers with magenta/purple blooms.
 It can be a big plant.